 1. Identify your users and understand their ongoing needs

 Service design starts with understanding your users.
 Who are they and what do they need from your service?

 Your team can either do the user research yourselves or hire specialists.
 Doing it yourself helps build empathy by getting you face-to-face with your users.
 But there’s a bit of a learning curve if you haven’t done it before.

-The first step is to check what existing research your organisation has already done.
+The first step is to check what existing research your organisation has.
 This can give you initial insights to follow up on and can guide later work.
 It also avoids duplicated effort.